LPC Intern Supervision

 What are your fees?

-Fees for supervision are $380 flat rate per month.
-This includes; individual supervision four times a month (with up to one group supervision) at my office; consultation as needed for emergencies between appointments; feedback on your notes and audiotape of sessions.
+Fees for supervision are $90 per weekly session, which includes weekly individual supervision (with up to one group supervision per month); consultation as needed for emergencies between appointments; feedback on notes and audiotape of sessions.

 Do you offer interns the opportunity to see clients in your private practice as a contractor?